amantinband/throw/README.md

 ---

-### A simple, fluent and fully customizable library for throwing exceptions
+### A simple, fluent, and fully customizable library for throwing exceptions

 ---